 FODMAP is an acronym for Fermentable Oligosaccharides, Disaccharides, Monosaccharides And Polyols.
-These short-chain carbohydrates contain sugars that are fermented by gut bacteria, causing bloating and discomfort.
-The foods that are high in these FODMAPs are poorly absorbed in certain people in their small intestine, where the bacteria present ferment them, causing pain, gas/bloating, and diarrhea.
+These short-chain carbohydrates contain sugars that are fermented by gut bacteria, causing bloating and discomfort in people with SIBO, IBS, or carbohydrate or fructose intolerance.
+The foods that are high in these FODMAPs are poorly absorbed in certain people via their small intestine, where the bacteria present ferment them, causing pain, gas/bloating, and diarrhea.
 In healthy individuals these foods are beneficial.
 The FODMAP foods also feed bacteria trapped in the small intestine (an overgrowth called SIBO), contributing to GI distress.
 Click here for more on SIBO.

 Here are examples of FODMAP foods: